An image of a Title Deed in the middle. In the background, cars and an RV representing titled property.

 Are Bonded Titles Bad?

 Bonded Titles are not inherently bad.
 Many people lose or misplace titles all the time.
 However, there is always some risk with a replacement title.
 The risk is that the selling party does not have legitimate ownership of the property.
 A bonded title should give comfort to the buyer by knowing that a strong third-party bond company is in place to compensate the buyer if they are damaged by purchasing the property.
+Our experience is that claims against bonded titles are pretty rare.

 How to Make a Claim on a Bonded Title